marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/nint.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: NINT, IDNINT, rounding, nearest whole number

 .. _nint:

-.. index:: NINT

-.. index:: IDNINT

-.. index:: rounding, nearest whole number

 NINT --- Nearest whole number
 *****************************